 So with that backdrop, we meet Sebastian and Vesper.
 Sebastian is determined to find out more about Kelly’s disappearance, both because he cares about his friend, but also because he feels guilty that he failed his mother by not taking the job himself.
 The fact that his mother died tragically and Sebastian was unable to help her just makes things worse.
 So he is willing to do whatever it takes, even put his life at risk, in order to figure out what happened to his friend.
-Sebastian is also a librarian, privy to all the secrets of magic, and so he is nicely place to accept things that are different and defy understanding.
-It sets things up nicely with Vesper, who has some big secrets.
+Sebastian is also a librarian, privy to all the secrets of magic, and so he is nicely placed to accept things that are different and defy understanding.
+It sets things up well with Vesper, who has some big secrets.
 The story opens with the line, “The monster boarded the train in Boston.”
 And while it takes us a while to know just what Vesper is hiding, we know there is something unusual about him from the start.
 Vesper has a fascinating (and horrible) backstory, and I won’t spoil the slow reveal by telling you more about it here.
 But it ties nicely in with Widdershins, as well as creating a really empathetic character, even as we see him in the midst of doing some not so good things.
 I really enjoyed these guys together.
-We are just getting started on their relationship here, but I love Sebastian’s warm heart and easy acceptance.
+We are just getting started on their relationship, but I love Sebastian’s warm heart and easy acceptance.
 It is just what someone like Vesper needs so desperately — to be loved and accepted, and to find a place to belong.
 When someone welcomes Vesper with those magic words, “Widdershins always knows its own,” I’ll admit, I teared up to see Vesper get that acceptance he so badly needs.

 The story itself is exciting and twisty, slowly unveiling over the course of the book.
 We delve more into the history of the museum, and the library in particular, which I found really interesting.
 The plot is thrilling and engaging and sets the stage for the series.
 I don’t want to get too much into what is happening, because the fun is in the discovery.
 But I’ll say I found it well done and exciting.
 I don’t think it quite reaches the intensity of the original series, but we are only at book one and there is a lot more to go in the story.
 As always, Hawk peppers the book with some real history to tie into his fiction, and this book takes place during the week Halley’s Comet passes by the earth.
 This event plays nicely with the mystery and events of the book and I liked learning about it from the perspective of the time period.
-For those wondering, Widdershins most famous residents do not appear here (though we do learn through Vesper’s casual glance at a paper that they are out of the country).
+For those wondering, Widdershins’ most famous residents do not appear here (though we do learn through Vesper’s casual glance at a paper that they are out of the country).
 However, I am curious how Hawk will handle future books, as it seems hard to imagine that one of the world’s most powerful sorcerers would live in town and not be a part of trying to prevent the magical mayhem.
 I have faith that Hawk will make it work, it’s more curiosity on my part.

 So I am thrilled about this new series, and am so happy to be back in the world of Widdershins.
 As Mr. Quinn tells his staff: